dantasse/ssuiweb2014/p2/project2.md

 Methods (in addition to those specified by ancestors):

-- draw: Draw the rectangle as specified by x, y, width, and height
+- draw: Draw the rectangle as specified by x, y, width, and height. (just the outline, not filled in.)

 Fields (in addition to those specified by ancestors):